sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Viewing a Contact
 {% endanchor %}

-To view a specific contact profile, find the contact in one of your lists or by searching your contact database.
+To view a specific contact profile, find the contact in one of your lists or segments by searching your contact database.
 Then click the contact’s email address.
 You will then be able to view the email, reserved fields that SendGrid provides, and list associations for this contact.

 {% info %}
 Searches are case agnostic but must be done using a whole email address that includes an "@" and any TLD like ".com" or ".io".